dhalavach/nodejs2023Q2-service-updated/README.md

 ### Errors

-if you encounter errors, consider pruning the system and then pull or build images again
+if you encounter errors, consider pruning the system and then build images again

 ```
 docker system prune -a --volumes